History of The Hunger Games in Timeline

 The Hunger Games

-The Hunger Games is a dystopian series set in Panem, a nation comprised of a wealthy Capitol and 13 impoverished districts.
-The trilogy, follows Katniss Everdeen, a teenager who volunteers as tribute in the annual Hunger Games, a televised event where children fight to the death.
-Katniss's acts of defiance spark rebellion against the Capitol.
-The series explores themes of survival, oppression, and the consequences of war.
-The prequels further delve into the history of Panem and the origins of the Hunger Games.
+The Hunger Games is a dystopian series by Suzanne Collins set in Panem, a nation comprised of a wealthy Capitol and 13 impoverished districts.
+The trilogy follows Katniss Everdeen, a teenager who volunteers as tribute in the annual Hunger Games, a televised fight to the death.
+Katniss's actions spark rebellion against the Capitol's oppressive regime.
+The story explores themes of survival, sacrifice, and the consequences of political oppression.
+The prequels explore the events leading up to the initial trilogy and shed light on events and motivations behind the oppressive regime.

 The Hunger Games (Book 1)